JuanBernal98/adidas-nodejs-challenge-2021/README.md

 - `docker-compose up -d --build`
 - `docker-compose run subscriptions npm run test`

-## Sengin emails
+## Sending emails

 Although I have not configured any email library related, i do have configured the message broker.
 Right now the RabbitMQ consummer would need to find the newsletter template and send the email to the `subscription.email`.

-For production environments consider developing with Apache Kafka.
+For production environments consider using Apache Kafka.

-Use any SMTP Relay to get a fast email deliverability without the need to configure a server.
+Use any SMTP Relay to get a fast email deliverability without the need of configuring a server.

 ## Improvements and suggestions